Opportunity Digitisation in Ghana

 How AFOS is specifically committed to the digitization of companies in Ghana:

 - We are creating demand- and practice-oriented IT certification training that also gives students from disadvantaged groups a professional perspective.

 - We create offers around career planning and job placement and support start-ups to promote the employment of ICT professionals and inspire entrepreneurship

 - We focus on expanding cooperation between educational and business institutions and ICT stakeholders to improve the market positioning of companies in Ghana.

 In Ghana, we work closely with the Institute of ICT Professionals, Ghana (IIPGH).
-IIPGH is a professional association composed of Information and Communication Technology (ICT) professionals from various fields to create a dynamic ICT ecosystem in Ghana.
-We also cooperate with the Accra Technical University and the University of Cape Coast.
+IIPGH is a professional association made up of professionals from various fields of information and communication technology (ICT) to create a dynamic ICT ecosystem in Ghana.
+In addition, we cooperate with the Accra Technical University and the University of Cape Coast.